jhpyle/docassemble/_docs/documents.md

 due to a variable being undefined.
 You can also set `skip undefined` to a Python expression that evaluates to a true or false value.

+If your template contains computations, using `skip undefined: True` may lead to bugs that are difficult to track down, since variables that should have certain data types will be `Undefined` and you will get strange error messages.

 The `skip undefined` setting should only be used if the document does not need to be robust.
 For example, it could be used to show the user an intermediate draft of a PDF document.
 It should not be used as a